i3dsymposium/i3dsymposium.github.io/2025/registration.md

 All registration fees are in USD.

-{% comment %}# Additional details
+# Additional details

-Early bird registration is available until 12 April 2025.
+Early bird registration is available until 18 April 2025.
 After that date, registration will be at the standard/on-site rate.

 Full conference registrations include breakfast and lunch each day of the conference, plus a ticket to the reception and banquet events on the first and second evenings of the conference.

-{% endcomment %}
+## Refund policy

+Attendees may cancel their registration for a full refund before the early registration deadline of April 18, 2025.

+Attendees may cancel their registration with a $50 refund processing fee before May 5, 2025.

+No refunds will be issued after May 5, 2025.

 ## Visa support letters